As businesses strive to provide excellent customer experience, measuring customer satisfaction becomes a crucial part of the process.

 NPS helps to gauge long-term customer loyalty and repurchase probability.
 And its widespread popularity makes it easy to run competitive and internal benchmarks.

 Customer effort score also measures consumer satisfaction but with your support services.
 It helps the business understand how easy or hard it was for them to resolve their issues with customer services.

 Here’s what a typical CES survey question looks like:

 “How easy was it to interact with (company name)?”

-An example of a CSAT survey question is,
+Here’s an example of a CSAT survey question:

 “How would you rate your overall satisfaction with the service you received?”